Program overview

 Graduates of the Forensic Identification program can pursue a variety of career paths in Canada, including:

-- Crime Scene Technician: Responsible for processing crime scenes, documenting evidence, and ensuring proper chain of custody.
+• Crime Scene Technician: Responsible for processing crime scenes, documenting evidence, and ensuring proper collection and preservation of materials.

-- Evidence Technician: Manages the collection, preservation, and analysis of evidence for law enforcement agencies.
+• Evidence Technician: Manages the collection, storage, and documentation of evidence for law enforcement agencies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.